 The student will be notified in writing and via Grand View University email of the decision of the Residence Life Staff.
 The student may appeal the decision of the Residence Life staff by filing a written appeal with the Associate Vice President for Student Affairs within three (3) business days of the Residence Life staff decision.
 The Associate Vice President for Student Affairs will hear the appeal and render a decision based on new evidence or findings.
+The decision of the Associate Vice President for Student Affairs Vice President for Student Affairs will hear the appeal and render a decision based on new evidence or findings.
 The decision of the Associate Vice President for Student Affairs shall be final and not subject to further appeal.